 The books that have changed my life tend to be centered on story: big, gut-wrenching, memorable stories that have stayed with me forever.

 These are the books that I return to again and again–in my thoughts, as I consider my values, in how I live, and of course, in my regular reading.
-Each time I pick them up, I come away with something new.
+I admit; few of these are light reads, but each time I pick them up, I come away with something new.

 Here’s my list; I’d love to hear about the books that have changed your life.